lucaji/lucaji.github.io/bio/index.md

 # Developer and Tech Enthusiast

-Beyond music, using the *Lucaji* moniker, Luca engages in DIY electronics, creating custom instruments and sound devices that push the boundaries of conventional music-making.
+Beyond music, using the *Lucaji* moniker, he engages in DIY electronics, creating custom instruments and sound devices that push the boundaries of conventional music-making.
 Below you can find my tech-related profiles.

 <i class='fab fa-github fa-fw' aria-hidden='true'></i> GitHub: [lucaji](https://github.com/lucaji)